 Creating Modern Governmental Agencies – Best Practices from the USA

 “We can’t ignore facts.
-We can’t ignore data.” – Barack Obama, President of the United States
+We can’t ignore data.” – Barack Obama, former President of the United States

 The initiative of raising awareness on the importance of having a performance-oriented culture within government is becoming a more and more prevalent theme across the globe, whether we’re looking at transportation performance, poverty reduction, bureaucratic efficiency or environmental performance.

 So where does the United States of America, one of the most powerful countries on Earth, stand on this point?

 Well, several senior federal leaders have joined forces and developed a two-year long Agency Priority Goals Plan, in areas where governmental entities were focused on accelerated performance improvement.

 To enhance the collaboration between agencies, several Cross-Agency Priority Goals were also established, and in order to better manage these goals, Performance.gov was born.